Parts Of A Garage Explained

 The Structure Of A Garage

-A timber garage is a bespoke wooden outbuilding for housing vehicles, which also serves as storage or a workshop.
+A timber garage is a made-to-order wooden outbuilding for housing vehicles, which also serves as storage or a workshop.
 It is separate from a house, so the structure needs to be solid and self-supporting.

 The structure of a garage is composed of the following:

 • Foundation - a base made of a concrete slab, which supports the entire structure.
-Our Garages also require a single course of semi-engineered brick work.
+Our garages also require a single course of semi-engineered brickwork.

 • Walls - the vertical structures that enclose the garage space.